 The next morning, Colin phones Valerie to tell her how terrific in the sack she was, then asks her when he can see her again.
 The two arrange to meet for dinner, and he ends the call by schmaltzily assuring her that last night was "really beautiful".
 As Colin heads out, he runs into his old drug connection, Danny Five, who has dropped by unexpectedly to deliver a vial of cocaine 'cause that's not weird or suspicious at all.
 Colin declines and says he's trying to get straight, but Danny Five tells him the shit's too good to be missed, and that he can get straight next week.
 He tells Colin he can even keep the gram of coke if he gives him a ride, then explains that his car has a boot on one of his tires.
 Colin's reluctant, but Danny Five refuses to take no for an answer and forcibly steers him toward the parking lot.

 San Diego.
 Ruth tells Gerald she's going upstairs to wake Susan so they can spend some quality time together...but when she enters Susan's room, she walks in on her and Brandon nestled in bed together.
 Susan sleepily murmurs, "Good morning, mom" and Ruth indignantly snaps, "I beg your pardon!" and storms out.
-Susan sleepily stretches for a little while until she realizes that Brandon is lying next to her...and a few seconds later, she panics and tells him he was supposed to go back to his room before morning.
+Susan sleepily stretches for a little while until she realizes that Brandon is laying next to her...and a few seconds later, she panics and tells him he was supposed to go back to his room before morning.
 Brandon shrugs unconcernedly and says he fell asleep.

 Ruth is angrily cutting fruit when Susan and Brandon sheepishly enter the kitchen.
 Susan tells her mom it's OK to look at them - since it's not like they committed one of the seven deadly sins.
 Ruth points out that lust is on that list - LOL - and Gerald tells his wife to lighten up.
-She haughtily retorts that Susan willfully disrespected her, so then Susan points out that her dead sister used to sleep with her boyfriend in the house, and Ruth snaps back that the two were engaged, and how dare she bring her up when she should be letting her rest in peace.
-Susan tears up and goes, "Why can't you let her rest in peace?" and tells her mom how shitty it is that her bedroom has been turned into an office, while her dead sister's remains a creepy, untouched shrine.
+She haughtily retorts that Susan willfully disrespected her, so then Susan points out that her dead sister used to sleep with her boyfriend in the house, and Ruth snaps back that the two were engaged and how dare she bring her up when she should be letting her rest in peace.
+Susan tears up and goes, "Why can't you let her rest in peace?" and tells her mom how shitty it is that her bedroom has been turned into an office, while her dead sister's remains a creepy, untouched memorial.
 She asks, "How is that supposed to make me feel?" then says she can't take it anymore, and storms out of the room.
 Brandon shifts uncomfortably and offers to go talk to her, but Ruth advises him to let her cool down, then says she'll go have a chat with her.
 After she exits the kitchen, Gerald remarks to Brandon that Ruth and Susan are exactly alike, and Brandon shares with him that Susan is having a tough time living up to her sister's memory.

 Rehab.
 Donna and Clare drop by and bring Kelly and Tara some of Nat's peach pie.
 As they gather together and dig in, Clare updates Kelly on Steve's motorcycle and adds that she has no interest in riding on it.
 A cute doctor named Greg suddenly interrupts the klatch and looks mock serious when he asks them if they're having a party.
 As Donna and Clare openly leer at him, he informs Kelly that her group session has been rescheduled for 10:15am.
 Clare and Donna head out soon after, and Tara tells Kelly she has really great friends and shyly asks her if she has room for one more.
 (Noooo!!)
 Kelly just kind of shrugs and goes, "Sure."